• Recipe Index

 • While the chicken is marinating, slice the onion and bell peppers into strips and keep them aside.

 • Place a seasoned cast iron skillet on your stovetop on medium-high heat.
-Wait until the skillet is quite hot, then drizzle 1 tbsp oil to coat it.
+Wait until the skillet is quite hot, then drizzle 1 tablespoon oil to coat it.
 Add the marinated chicken, shaking off the excess marinade.
 Reserve the extra marinade for later.
 Sear the chicken, first on one side, then the other until it gets slightly charred.
 Now you can turn down the heat a bit so the chicken doesn’t burn.
 Flip a few times to ensure a nice, even char.
 The chicken will take 7-8 minutes per side to get cooked through.
 Remove it onto a platter and keep aside.

 • Clean the skillet with a paper towel if there are burnt bits stuck to the bottom.
 Drizzle the last tablespoon of oil into the skillet and add the onion and bell pepper strips.
 Add the leftover marinade from the chicken.
 Toss them on high heat until crisp (2-3 minutes only).
 Don’t overcook them as you do want a little crunch.